ashutoshmjain/gita/src/mathuraChap07.md

 `Maitrea` once again understood, `Maharishi` wanted a coin toss.
 A validation for his thought.
 He said - `Maharish` you only taught us water and fire can not be bound to a vessel for the potency is in the flow.

 `Maharishi` found his answer.
+Life must flow.
 He drank the milk and stood up.
 It was time for the procession.
-He excused himself and asked everyone to continue with their day - I shall rest in my room for a little before I see you for morning prayers.
+He excused himself and asked everyone to continue with their day - I shall rest in my room before I see you for morning prayers.

 Sometimes resolutions show up out of thin air.
 It was one such moment. `Maharishi` saw a small wand lying below the statue of his father as he stepped into his room.
 He picked up the wand.
 He saw name of his father inscribed near the handle.
-He understood the wand was his path to have a child without having to let go his celibacy.
-It was an exit not only for himself but also hundreds of `Rakshas` he killed.
-He must invoke the power (`Sakti`) to undo all the bondages and let the life flow once again!
+He turned it over to see other side of the handle.
+It was inscribed "Present".
+Curious -  he looked at the tip.
+He felt as if he lost sense of all past.
+He forgot all plans of the future.
+His focus came to the present.
+This moment .. nothing else!
+All his actions fully engaged - something must be done - action must be taken now.

-As one bondage breaks, others follow the suite.
-He saw a clear path forward - if only he vowed to not scribe any (more) books himself — with his name as the author!
-If he took this call on himself, then clearly he was not acting out of hope for personal gratification.
-No one knows if such ‘vows’ have any material impact, but they do purify one's own soul.
-And we do see similar vows these days.
-For example `Satoshi Nakamoto` is a pseudonym.
-No one knows who wrote the white paper and software for the bitcoin.
-In a way, by putting a pseudonym, the real author withheld her name from one of the biggest intervention of this century. `Maharishi` was convinced, true `Karma` must "literally" be self-less.
+He closed his eyes before he got himself locked in the present forever!
+And kept the wand aside.
+He understood it was his path to perpetuate.
+It was an exit not only for himself, but also hundreds of `Rakshas` he killed.
+He must invoke the power (`Sakti`) to undo all the bondages and let the life flow - once again!

 A plethora of action items shaped up in `Maharishi's` mind.
 The first obvious task was to determine the perfect planetary alignment to bring a worthy heir to life.
 A time must be determined to enable the universe find a writer who could reap truth just the way paddy sowed at right time bears rice.
 The world might know him as his son, but he would be the son of knowledge.
 He would translate his ideas into text.
 He would mark the exact center where evil meets the good and both play a perfect dance of life.
 A balance to ride the waves of joy and grief.
 Something that could show the path to peace, to a disoriented society.
 And pull them from both excessive darkness and excessive light.
 An island in the river of time, between two banks that never seem to meet each other — `Dvaipayana` — born on an island!